utkarshayachit/azbatch-starter-connectivity/readme.md

 # Currently Working On

+- ADD dns resolver to allow private endpoint resolution when using p2s vpn connectivity.

 - Design Question: How to allow flexibility in not deploying JumpBox, VpnGw, AzFw but keep the configurations for UDR, NSG etc in the config file?

 - Optional Folder: In case we need a ready to be used spoke vnet w/o Azure Batch configuration